pargsoft/_v2k4-Career-Mod/README.md

 - Once your finished SAVE your Project so that you can reload it next time you Play FIFA
 - Click Launch

 How to install and run in Frosty Mod Manager:
 - Download the Mod file and archive.
+[From here](https://1drv.ms/f/s!AnhDYHPF81b3gdN6vWXKsuIf7pq6Gg)
 - Place in the Mod Manager "Mods" folder.
 - It should now appear in mods selection in Mod Manager.

 ---------------------------

+# Features / Changes

 ---------------------------
 managerai.ini
 ---------------------------

-~ TEAM SELECTION ~
+__TEAM SELECTION__

 - AI more likely to pick better players
----> This is acheived by lowering the ratio of "fitness"
------> Can be tested by checking the "preview" news of the game.
+This is acheived by lowering the ratio of "fitness" Can be tested by checking the "preview" news of the game.
 It now select the team I would normally pick & the opposition's team included the top scorer.
--------> Matches are now much harder due to opposition selecting best (and in-form) 11.
+Matches are now much harder due to opposition selecting best (and in-form) 11.

 ---------------------------
 cmsettings.ini
 ---------------------------

-~ FITNESS ~
+__FITNESS__

 - Lowered fitness recovery

 ---------------------------
 moralesettings.ini
 ---------------------------

-~ MORALE ~
+__MORALE__

 - Adopted a more Football Manager style of morale having game time
 - Reserve/Young players are really happy about beingthat is more game by game oriented than league position
 - Only first 11 players get irritated by not  played